Teleportation via maximally and non-maximally entangled mixed states: Comparison of teleportation fidelities for different mixed states

 \section{Comparison of teleportation fidelities for different mixed states}

 In the earlier sections we have studied the teleportation capacities of various maximally as well as non-maximally entangled mixed channels.
-It would be interesting now to actually compare their performance in terms of the average optimal fidelities corresponding to their respective mixedness, and also in relation to their nonlocality properties manifested by the violations of the Bell-CHSH inequality.
-For this purpose, let us recall the expressions (\ref{werner.tel.fid.lin.entropy}), (\ref{Tel.fid.(S_{L})}), (\ref{T13c}) and (\ref{T13b}) for the teleportation fidelities in terms of the linear entropy for all the four types of states studied by us:
+It would be interesting now to actually compare their performance in terms of the average optimal fidelities corresponding to their respective magnitudes of entanglement, mixedness, and also in relation to their nonlocality properties manifested by the violations of the Bell-CHSH inequality.
+Let us first compare the two MEMS states, viz., the Werner state and the MJKW state, whose average optimal teleportation fidelities in terms of their respective concurrences are given by (Eqs.(\ref{fidconc}) and (\ref{Tel.fid.(C)})),

+In Fig.1 we plot $f_{opt}^T$ versus $C$ respectively for these two MEMS states.
+One can see that the Werner state performs better as a teleportation channel compared to the MJKW state for any given amount of entanglement.
+Note further, that the MJKW state is useful for teleportation ($f_{opt}^T(\rho_{MEMS}) > 2/3$) only when $C > 1/3$, whereas the Werner state is able to serve as a quantum teleportation channel for any amount of its entanglement.